SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsSnmpRetrievingTables.md

   Define column parameters for every column defined in the MIB for this table.
 Do not define SNMP tags for the column parameters.

   > [!NOTE]
+  >
-  > It is possible to define a table in the protocol that only contains the first columns.
+  > - It is possible to define a table in the protocol that only contains the first columns.
 In the example above, the protocol table only defines column parameters for the first eight columns of the ifTable.
-  >
-  > Note, however, that once you include a column, all preceding columns must be included as well.
+Note, however, that once you include a column, all preceding columns must be included as well.
-  > Note also that all columns will still be retrieved from the agent, even though these are not visualized.
-This is a consequence of the way tables are structured in SNMP and the GetNext operation.
+  > - In versions prior to 10.4.0 [CU10]/10.5.0 [CU0]/10.5.1, all columns were retrieved from the agent, even though these were not visualized.<!-- RN 41235 -->

 Capture observation: